eyenikeyev/dns/README.md

 <p>

 <p>
-A canonical name (CNAME) record points from an alias domain to a canonical domain.
-They all must point to a domain, never to an IP Address.
+A canonical name (CNAME) record points from a domain to a domain, never to an IP Address.
 <p>